dwt0317/DoubanBook_Spider/README.md

-A crawler for douban book based on WebMagic
+A spider for douban book based on WebMagic